jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-07-11

+Basic gameplay loop ready.
+Should be able to have a poc by tomorrow.
+Working at night is peaceful but it fucks up my sleep.

 # 2022-07-10

 Finally got the UI working.
 The Deck is ready.
 Tomorrows plan is to implement the Abilities & gameloop.